Address Resolution Protocol

 Understanding the MTU

-Suppose a router receives a unicast packet too large to be sent out in one piece as its length exceeds the outgoing interface’s Maximum Transmission Unit ( MTU ).
+Suppose a router receives a unicast packet too large to be sent out in one piece, as its length exceeds the outgoing interface’s Maximum Transmission Unit ( MTU ).
 In that case, the router attempts to split the packet into several smaller pieces called fragments.
 The difference between IPv4 and IPv6 fragmentation is considerable.
-The slicing of packets into smaller packets affects performance adversely and should be avoided.
+Slicing packets into smaller packets adversely affects performance and should be avoided.

 One way to avoid fragmentation is to have the exact MTU on all links and have the hosts send a packet with an MTU within this range.
 However, this may not be possible due to the variety of mediums and administrative domains a packet may take from source to destination.
 Path MTU discovery ( PMTUD ) is the mechanism used to determine the maximum size of the MTU in the path between two end nodes ( source and destination ).